-Provided there’s enough sunlight, you can connect a solar panel to your RV or even to various electronics using a power inverter.
+Provided there's enough sunlight, you can connect a solar panel to your RV battery or even to various electronics using a power inverter.
 That allows you to remain wherever you are — even super remote locations — while retaining access to conventional power.
-Also, because solar energy is clean and renewable, it’s a much more eco-friendly resource than fuel or outlet-based electricity.
+Also, because solar energy is clean and renewable, it's a much more eco-friendly resource than fuel or outlet-based electricity.

 How Do Solar Panels Work?

-Inside the panel are components called photovoltaic cells which are specifically designed to capture solar energy and convert it into usable electricity.
+Inside the solar system-panels are components called photovoltaic cells which are specifically designed to capture solar energy and convert it into usable electricity.
 Each cell has a positive and negative side, and the electrons are held in the P-N junction — located in the middle.
 When sunlight strikes the surface of the panel it passes through to the cells.
 The electrons contained within them become excited, which generates a direct current (DC).
 The total amount of electricity generated by a solar panel depends on the size and number of cells contained within.
 Bigger and more numerous cells mean a higher output.
 Efficiency, on the other hand, is largely related to the placement of the panels which is why they should always be in direct sunlight whenever possible.
 They should also be cleaned regularly to maximize their potential.

 Why Do You Need Charge Controllers?